anthonymartin/myelastic/README.md

 const config = {
   index: string // the name of your index
   query:  string // the results of this query will be indexed
+  collection: string // the name of the mongodb collection
   batchSize: number // defaults to 100
   id: number | date // defaults to 'id' - the `{lastIndexedId}` query variable is mapped to this field. supports numerical ids and timestamps
   mappings: {} // @see https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html